jeanbmar/s3-sync-client/README.md

 **AWS CLI ``s3 sync`` for Node.js** has its share of limitations as well:

 - Does not support bucket with bucket sync (yet)
-- Des not support multipart transfers
+- Does not support multipart transfers
 - Support a limited set of AWS CLI options (--delete and --dryrun)